christian161291/Jekyll-Mono/about.md

 permalink: /about/
 ---

-I am a student at the University of Salerno, with a degree in Computer Science (graduating in three years, vote: 102/110) and currently engaged in the Master Degree (Security address).
-In my thesis I have addressed the problem of parallel processing of the DFT (Discrete Fourier Transform) through the use of NVIDIA CUDA, comparing this with the sequential processing.
+I am an ex-student from the University of Salerno, with a degree in Computer Science and a Master Degree in Cyber Security.

-Although it is not the right place to say it, I do not really like to program, at least not in the general sense of the term.
-I really enjoy studying a subject and analyzing it, understanding its functioning and its applications.

 My aspiration is to become a security expert and make sure everyone can feel safe on the net.